arcadeJHS/AngularVueIntegration/README.md

 ----
 The Alien movie teaches us that the best way to generate a new creature is incubating it from the inside.
 To avoid side effects, I would like to preserve things as they are, as much as possible.
 I would like to isolate the source code I am going to add, and transpile it in a form I can use into the existing.
-So i create a nest for Vue in the form of a new folder, let's call it "vueApp":
+So i create a nest for Vue in the form of a new folder, let's call it `vueApp`:

 ```
 code